decordoba/deep-learning-with-Keras-Radiomics/README.md

                             "units1": [16, 32]}

     def run_experiment(self, train_set, test_set, input_shape, labels, comb, epochs):
-        # Yes, self.keys_mapper magically works if you defined self.experiments correctly in the __init__ method
+        # Yes, self.keys_mapper magically works if you defined self.experiments correctly in __init__
         f1 = comb[self.keys_mapper["filters1"]]
         f2 = comb[self.keys_mapper["filters2"]]
         u1 = comb[self.keys_mapper["units1"]]
-        # flexible_neural_net will do all the work, it just needs to get the training and test set, the optimizer
+        # flexible_neural_net will do all the work, it just needs to get the training and test set, the
-        # and loss functions used, and a list of all the keras layers that will be tested.
+        # optimizer and loss functions used, and a list of all the keras layers that will be tested.
         return flexible_neural_net(train_set, test_set, optimizers.Adam(), losses.categorical_crossentropy,
                                    # layers in our Sequential model
                                    Conv2D(f1, kernel_size=(3, 3), activation='relu', input_shape=input_shape),